$14,670.00 inc. GST

 Frequency response: 20-20,000 Hz ± 1.0 dB

 Channel Separation (stereo only): 1000 Hz >36 dB 50-15,000 >25 dB

 Channel difference: <0.5 dB (Stereo) <1.0 dB (Mono)

 Output voltage: 0.4 mV

 Cartridge weight: 12.2 Grams

 Also available in dual coil mono.

-Sometimes when mounting on a grounded metal arm, a cartridge will create hum due to a ground loop.
-If you experience some low-level hum due to ground loop, you can now solve this issue by using the two half-round white rods which are to be placed and used in the OUTER slots, seen on the top of the cartridge.
+Sometimes when mounting on a grounded metal arm, a cartridge will create a hum due to a ground loop.
+If you experience some low-level hum due to the ground loop, you can now solve this issue by using the two half-round white rods which are to be placed and used in the OUTER slots, seen on the top of the cartridge.
 Place them flat side UP.